FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 To establish our team, we already had four strong members at the beginning of this project.
 We then scouted for a fifth member, who we eventually recruited.

-To ensure that the team is managed to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member. (show Benas' cock on slide?)
+To ensure that the team is able to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member. (show Benas' cock on slide?)

  Roles and deliverables were given out based on strengths and weaknesses, and the whole decision-making process was done as a team, rather than one individual being responsible for planning everything. (look at the table on presentation)

 The team has consistent meetings to ensure there is open communication between stakeholders, and that deadlines are being met effectively.
 A team communication leader was appointed to help with this purpose.

 All of this was made possible by the open-minded individuals in our team who understand these responsibilities and tactics that allowed us to be as efficient and effective as possible as a team.
+All of this reinforces the notion that as engineers in a team environment we strive to function effectively as individuals, and as members or leaders of the team.
+(Ahep B16)
 (go through each of the team members)

 Because we applied these methods, we ensure a mutual benefit for both ourselves and the stakeholders of the project.

 ## References

-The skills the team members learn from this are essential to be an engineer, such as:
+The skills the team members learn from this are essential to be an engineer, such as: USED DENOTED WITH **

 page 28 ahep
 B4.
 Select and evaluate technical literature and other sources of information to address highlighted problems.

-page 29 ahep
+page 29 ahep **
 B5.
 Design solutions  that meet a combination of societal, user, business and customer needs as appropriate.

 page 30 ahep
 B9.
 Use a risk management process to identify, evaluate and mitigate risks

-page 31 ahep
+page 31 ahep **
 B13.
 Select and apply appropriate materials, equipment, engineering technologies and processes

 page 31 ahep
 B14.
 Recognise the need for quality management systems and continuous improvement.

-page 31 ahep
+page 31 ahep **
 B15.
 Apply knowledge of engineering management principles, commercial context, project management and relevant legal matters.

-page 31 ahep
+page 31 ahep **
 B16.
 Function effectively as an individual, and as a member or leader of a team

-page 31 ahep
+page 31 ahep **
 B17.
 Communicate effectively with technical and non-technical audiences.

+Project Management Body of Knowledge Fourth Edition, Project Management Institute, 2008 p6, p189

 # Project Management

 - Once the team and team member roles were established, we were able to move on to the next stage of our project plan.

 - In this stage we undertook research into project management, relying on sources such as Engineers 2020 and the Project Management Body of Knowledge(PMBOK)

 The PMBOK Guide describes the project life cycle as a series of phases, including initiation, planning, execution, monitoring, controlling, and closing.
 Understanding the life cycle helps in structuring and managing the project effectively.
-(PMBOK)
+(Project Management Institute, 2008, p6)

-The book emphasizes that every project is bound by constraints, known as the "triple constraint" or "iron triangle," which includes scope, schedule, and cost.
+The book emphasizes that every project is bound by constraints, which includes but are not limited scope, schedule, and cost.
 Managing these constraints is essential for project success.
+(Project Management Institute, 2008, p6)

+_Top 5 software metrics to manage development projects effectively_ (2019) _Sealights_.
+Available at: https://www.sealights.io/software-development-metrics/top-5-software-metrics-to-manage-development-projects-effectively/ (Accessed: 01 December 2023).

 ## WBS